dsyomichev/rpi-ws281x-node/README.md

 ## Usage

-This library wraps the `rpi_ws281x::ws2811_t` struct one for one, with the exception of being able to modify individual LEDs.
+This library attempts to modularize the `rpi_ws281x::ws2811_t` struct.
+The object is exported nearly one for one as a NodeJS value.
+For more information on configuring the driver, see [this page](https://github.com/jgarff/rpi_ws281x#usage).

+Private driver information is also ignored for the purposes of this library.

 ```javascript
 driver.freq = 80000;